TheRenegadeCoder/sample-programs-website/docs/projects/file-io/php/index.md

 {% endraw %}

-File Io in Php was written by:
+[File Io](https://sampleprograms.io/projects/file-io) in [Php](https://sampleprograms.io/languages/php) was written by:

-- Juan D Frias
 - Parker Johansen
 - Jeremy Grifski
+- Juan D Frias

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2022 21:44:19.
 The solution was first committed on Oct 14 2019 14:16:18.
 As a result, documentation below may be outdated.